parazeeknova/nyxtext/.github/README.md

 &nbsp;

 <p align="center">
 <b>NyxText</b> is a basic text editor built using Python, <b>Tkinter and Custom Tkinter</b>, featuring the elegant <b>Catppuccin color scheme</b> and the minimalist <b>Paperus icon theme</b>.
-This project represents a collaboration effort, with each element of the text editor organized into separate files for clarity and maintainability.
+This project represents a collaboration effort, with each element of the text editor organized into separate files for clarity and maintainability, also a ai powered desktop application that offers a comprehensive text editor for creatives, developers, and students alike.
 </p>

 <p align="center">